Maksim787/asr_project/README.md

 Metrics will be displayed in the terminal.

+TODO: arguments

+# Train guide

-6. To train you own model use:
+1. To train your own model use:

 ```shell
 python train.py -c pretrained_model/config.json
 ```

+TODO: arguments

+**Author:** Maksim Kazadaev